Burlingame Exotic Pet Sitter

 How It Works in Burlingame

 We start with a free meet-and-greet at your home — a real-time walkthrough of feeding routines, enclosure setup, medication schedules, and your pet’s quirks.
-For Burlingame clients, this usually happens on a weekend or after-work window that fits Caltrain schedules and the walk-home-from-Burlingame-Avenue-dinner rhythm most of our clients run on.
+For Burlingame pet parents, this usually happens on a weekend or after-work window that fits Caltrain schedules and the walk-home-from-Burlingame-Avenue-dinner rhythm most residents run on.

 Once you book, we schedule visits around your travel itinerary.
 Most exotic pets do well with twice-daily visits — morning and evening — so you can get a fresh salad into the rabbits before work and a proper lights-out check on the reptile enclosure after dinner.
 We send photo and video updates from every visit, plus written notes on appetite, output, and behavior.
 If something seems off, we reach out before you land.